chromaui/chromatic-docs/access.md

 The characteristics of an unlinked project include:

-- You signed up for your account with email and password.
+- You're using a email/password account OR a personal OAuth account.
 - Chromatic runs as a [CI-only](ci) job.
 - Collaborators are [manually managed](collaborators#external-collaborators) via an invite list.
 - PR badging is manually configured in your CI provider.